HI 83 / LO 54, sunny

 Lorie is the perfect woman for Gus because he’s a “blabber” and she is silent.
 “Silent happened to be how she felt when men were with her.”

 That silence probably saves her life when she’s abducted by Blue Duck: “Now speech had left her; fear took its place.”
-If not for her silence, she might have been dead when Gus reached her.
+If not for her silence, she might have been dead when Gus reaches her.

 But Gus understands: “Gus was perfectly patient with her silence.
 He didn’t seem to mind it.
 He just went on talking as if they were having a conversation, talking of this and that.
 He didn’t talk about what had happened to her but treated her as he always had in Lonesome Dove.”